Get Help Today(877) 648-4288

-Withdrawal symptoms can start 12 to 24 hours after the last caffeine dose, peak after a day or two and then go down gradually and can last up to nine days.
+Withdrawal symptoms can start 12 to 24 hours after the last dose, peak after a day or two, and then go down gradually.
+Symptoms can last up to nine days.

-Although some experts believe regular use of caffeine is considered more of a habit than an addiction, the fact that it shares meaningful symptoms with other addictive substances has led to further research on caffeine-related disorders.
-A recent report shows that a significant amount of users develop symptoms often used by clinicians to diagnose addiction, such as:
+Although some experts believe regular use of Caffeine is considered more of a habit than an addiction, the fact that it shares meaningful symptoms with other addictive substances has led to further research.
+One report found that a significant amount of users develop symptoms often used by clinicians to diagnose addiction, such as:

 - Continued use despite harm